kotlitecture/template-android-compose/processor/src/main/resources/kotli/template/android/compose/ui/navigation/bottom/description.md

-Bottom navigation bar let people switch between UI views on smaller devices.
+Provides a bottom navigation bar for switching between UI views, particularly useful for smaller devices.